 Continue into the Pass to Bab-il.
 Collect the Ether1 immediately upon entering, and then pass through this room and the next.
-Pick up the two Elixir, the two Cure2, and then the three chests at the bottom right.
+Pick up the two Elixir chests in the secret passage.

 Continue through the cave until you meet up with Edge.

 Pick up the Ether2 in the nearby chest, and then head into the Tower of Bab-il.
-Pick up the Cure3 on 1F and the Middle on B4F on the way to Edge's parents.
+Pick up the Cure3 on 1F on the way to Edge's parents.

-At this point, Rubicant will cast Glare, leaving one of your characters dead:
+At this point, Rosa's turn should come up as Rubicant casts Glare, leaving one of your characters dead: